 Video Pipeline

 The video pipeline takes a camera feed, encodes it to H.264 (or H.265), serves it locally via RTSP, and optionally transmits it over WFB-ng for long-range HD video or relays it to the cloud for remote viewing.
-The pipeline runs as theados-video systemd service and is enabled on Tier 3+ boards.
+The pipeline runs as theados-video systemd service (a native Rust binary) and is enabled on Tier 3+ boards.

 Pipeline flow